GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 {% Video src="video/BhuKGJaIeLNPW9ehns59NfwqKxF2/WmVEGpEZ9ts1J0pUOzEr.mp4", width="600", height="398", autoplay="true", muted="true"%}

-This article will show how to do the following tasks in an extension service worker:
+This article will explain how to do the following tasks in an extension service worker:

 - Register a service worker and import modules.
 - Find extension service worker logs.